 In the user's My profile area, the employee can view all the training courses they've attended and see future ones.

 Even if the company already has external LMS platforms, these can be integrated with the intranet so as to offer the worker unique access to content and possibilities.

 The employee could request new training courses from human resources or their direct manager directly on the intranet.

 The company could provide some alternatives to choose from or leave employees free to choose training depending on their area.

-The company intranet can be a single point of access for all the information and services the company offers and invests in for employee training.
+The corporate intranet features create a single point of access for all the informations and services the company offers and invests in for employee training.

 To all intents and purposes, an archive, it would show all past and upcoming webinars.
 On-demand and live training content.

 Each e-learning course with quizzes, videos and documentation, can be accessed in this area of the intranet.